mp-se/pressuremon/src_docs/source/functionality.rst

   Bluetooth is an option for those boards that have that feature.

   - Pressmon iBeacon.
 Data: Pressure,Temp,Battery,ChipID.

+* **External 0.96" OLED display**

+  When in configuration mode the device will also check for an external display and show devicename, pressure and temperature.
+This is great if you are running the device on power and want to see the current pressure.
+This display should be connected to the first I2C bus which is the same pins as the first sensor or the I2C connector on the esp32c3 pico.

 * **WIFI Direct to GravityMon Gateway (Work in progress)**